nehaljwani/team.exiv2.org/book/IMaEA.md

 As PNG chunks have a 32 bit length field, they are a single chunk.
 I believe the ICC profile is normally zlib compressed.
 Read the read the code in Exiv2 for more information.
 XMP is normally stored as a iTXt (uncompressed) or zTXt compressed block.
 There is a uncompressed signature at the start of the chunk for easy identification.

 An ICC profile is optionally present in the iCCP chunk.
-As PNG Ch

 ```bash
 1174 rmills@rmillsmbp:~/gnu/github/exiv2/0.27-maintenance $ exiv2 -pS test/data/ReaganLargePng.png